codemotion-2018-rome-rxjs-node/gitlab-tools/README.md

 ` npx "@enrico.piccinin/gitlab-tools" analyze-merge-requests --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

-# Read Gitlab Group Projects
+# Wrie Gitlab Group Projects

-It is possible to read the all the projects in a Gitlab group with the command and create list of such projects:
+It is possible to read the details of the projects in a Gitlab group and write them in a csv file.
+This command can be usefull, for instance, to analize which projects are forked from which other project and when is the latest activity regitered in the project:

-`node ./dist/lib/command.js read-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`
+`node ./dist/lib/command.js write-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

 or via npx

-` npx "@enrico.piccinin/gitlab-tools" read-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`
+` npx "@enrico.piccinin/gitlab-tools" write-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

 After reading the commits, the following files are created: